 About the Small Business Index

-- US: Revenue and employment at small businesses with 1 to 9 employees at the national, regional, and sector levels; and for 20 states.
+- US: Average revenue and total employment at small businesses with 1 to 9 employees at the national, regional, and sector levels; and for 20 states.

-- Canada: Employment at small businesses with 1 to 19 employees at the national, regional, and sector levels.
+- Canada: Total employment at small businesses with 1 to 19 employees at the national, regional, and sector levels.

-- UK: Employment and job vacancies at small businesses with 1 to 9 employees at the national, regional, and sector levels.
+- UK: Total employment and total job vacancies at small businesses with 1 to 9 employees at the national, regional, and sector levels.

 The Small Business Index is a collaboration between Intuit QuickBooks and an international team of economists led by Professor Ufuk Akcigit, the Arnold C. Harberger Professor of Economics at the University of Chicago.
-It uses administrative data from anonymized QuickBooks Payroll records, not survey data, in combination with official statistics from the U.S. Bureau of Labor Statistics, Statistics Canada, and the UK’s Office for National Statistics.
+It uses administrative data from anonymized QuickBooks Payroll and QuickBooks Online accounting records (not survey data) in combination with official statistics from the U.S. Bureau of Labor Statistics, Statistics Canada, and the UK’s Office for National Statistics.
 This ensures the Index reflects the general population of small businesses in each country, not the performance of QuickBooks customers or Intuit’s business.
 The total worldwide sample is 557,000 small businesses.

 - US: 444,000 small businesses using QuickBooks Payroll (employment index); 300,000 small businesses using both QuickBooks Payroll and QuickBooks Online (revenue index).